Trapped Between Two Rocks at the End of the World

 “Finally,” she whispers, turning her cheek to the side.
 “Finally I can rest.”

-She drags herself to the bed, reaches an arm over the side, and pulls herself to a kneeling position.
+She drags herself to the left-behind bed, reaches an arm over the side, and pulls herself to a kneeling position.
 As she tries to lift herself into bed, her hand drops down onto the mattress– no, not a mattress.
 It’s a waterbed.

 This might be the last time I ever sleep.
 The last time I’m ever awake.
 If I’m lucky.